 - The names and addresses of the organisers.

 - The names of potential participants, such as program committee members.

 - A description of the plans for call for participation (e.g. call for papers).

 - The expected number of attendees and the planned length of the workshop.

 - The topic of the workshop should be relevant to the main conference and details of any previous workshops.

 - The URL of the workshop web site.

 All workshop proposals are blind reviewed by the workshop organisers.
-The workshop or tutorial paper submission and author notification due dates are at the discretion of the workshop organisers but not later than May 31, 2017 in order to be included in the main conference proceedings.
+The workshop or tutorial paper submission and author notification due dates are at the discretion of the workshop organisers but not later than the 10th of August, 2021 in order to be included in the main conference proceedings.

-For all workshop organizers, if the workshop receives and accepts more than 10 quality papers at i-Society 2017, the organisers will receive one free registration and i-Society 2017 outstanding service certificate.
+For all workshop organisers, if the workshop receives and accepts more than 10 quality papers at i-Society 2021, the organisers will receive one free registration and i-Society 2021 outstanding service certificate.